 Update 8/12/22: Following the recent news about Club Deluxe’s planned closure, SF Heritage joins other concerned community members in expressing our solidarity and support for this historic live music venue.
 We have decided to withdraw this business from our legacy business voting contest, recognizing that Club Deluxe requires more immediate assistance beyond joining the Legacy Business program.
-SF Heritage has reached out to Club Deluxe’s owners, Supervisor Preston’s office, and the SF Office of Small Business, to offer assistance to Club Deluxe (including continuing to encourage their application for the Legacy Business Registry), and join the Haight and larger San Francisco community in helping this business remain in place.
-We will continue to run our Haight legacy business voting campaign alongside these efforts, and hope that by promoting another business to the Registry we can help mitigate further displacement in the neighborhood (businesses on the Registry can benefit from the recognition of their long-standing contribution to the city’s historical and cultural identity, as well as receive grants, contracts, and marketing assistance).
+SF Heritage has reached out to Club Deluxe’s owners, Supervisor Preston’s office, and the SF Office of Small Business, to offer assistance to Club Deluxe (including continuing to encourage their application for the Legacy Business Registry), and are committed to assisting them in addition to running our voting campaign.
+We will continue to run our Haight legacy business voting campaign alongside these efforts to assist Club Deluxe, and continue to uplift the Haight’s special legacy spots and promote their addition to the Registry (businesses on the Registry can benefit from the recognition of their long-standing contribution to the city’s historical and cultural identity, as well as receive grants, contracts, and marketing assistance).
 We also hope that each of our remaining candidates will consider joining the Registry regardless of our contest’s voting results.
 Please VOTE HERE, and thank you for supporting our preservation efforts!